bbrownekianda/docs/content/docs/platform/controls/input/list.md

 ![List field Data source options example](/images/List_Field_Datasource_Options.jpg)

 Select the **Display field**, **Value field** and a field to **Sort by** (the 'Sort by' option appears once you've selected a data source).
 Once you've chosen a field to sort by, an additional option - **Direction** - appears, enabling you to choose to sort values in **Ascending** or **Descending** order.
-In the example shown here, Kianda has been chosen as the data source and the Display field and Value field have both been set to a field titled 'Type of Training' from a form called 'Training Request'.
+In the example shown here, Kianda has been chosen as the data source and a field titled 'Type of Training' from a form called 'Training Request' has been chosen as both the Display field and Value field.

 Click on the **Edit conditions** button if you want to add a condition to your List field - for example, if you want to create a cascading list where the options available in a second list are dependent upon the option the user has chosen from a first list.
 To learn more about applying conditions, go to [**Conditions**](/docs/platform/rules/general/add-conditions/) and to find out more about creating cascading lists, watch the video on [**How to create cascading dropdown lists**](/docs/how-to/create-cascading-dropdown-lists/).